iModeljs-meets-AzureDT/windfarm-iot/README.md

 2. Creates an alert system for unexpected power outputs given from Machine and Physics learning models.
 3. Provide a historical data via Azure Time Series Insights to visualize past power output readings. and predicted power from Physics and Machine Learning Model.

+For more a more detailed explanation, please read the README.md in directory windfarm-extension